Churchill - Yamanto

 Churchill - Yamanto is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Churchill-Yamanto was found to have below average cultural diversity, with 89.3% of its population born in Australia, 92.0% being citizens, and 94.7% speaking English only at home.
-Christianity is the main religion in Churchill-Yamanto, comprising 51.1% of people, compared to 49.5% across Greater Brisbane.
-The top three ancestry groups are Australian (31.1%), English (29.2%), and Scottish (7.8%).
+Churchill-Yamanto was found to have a below average cultural diversity, with 89.3% of its population born in Australia, 92.0% being citizens, and 94.7% speaking English only at home.
+The predominant religion in Churchill-Yamanto is Christianity, comprising 51.1% of the population, compared to 49.5% across Greater Brisbane.
+In terms of ancestry, the top three represented groups are Australian (31.1%), English (29.2%), and Scottish (7.8%).

-Notable differences exist in the representation of certain ethnic groups: German is overrepresented at 7.4%, Samoan is underrepresented at 0.5%, and Australian Aboriginal is slightly higher at 4.5%.
+Notably, German ethnicity is overrepresented at 7.4%, while Samoan is underrepresented at 0.5%.
+Additionally, Australian Aboriginal representation is slightly higher than regional averages at 4.5%.

 Frequently Asked Questions - Diversity